SvenTiigi/STLocationRequest/README.md

 locationRequestController.backgroundColor = .orange
 ```
 > The backgroundcolor for the view of the STLocationRequestController.
 Default value is white

+To perfectly match the design of the `STLocationRequestController` to your iOS app, simply playaround with the parameters `mapViewAlpha` and `backgroundColor` to get your very own design.

 <p align="center">
 <img width=200 src="https://raw.githubusercontent.com/SvenTiigi/STLocationRequest/master/.assets/STLocationRequest_Purple.jpg" alt="STLocationRequest" title="STLocationRequest">